Malta Film Industry - Advantages & Incentives

 Why is Malta popular in the Film Industry?

-Malta is internationally popular as an apt double for Middle Eastern locations.
-The historic city of Valletta and former capital Mdina are home to some of the regions’ famous architectures.
+Malta is internationally popular as a suitable double for Middle Eastern locations.
+The historic city of Valletta and former capital Mdina are home to some of the regions’ famous architecture.

-It does not end with its picturesque locations.
+It does not end there, with its picturesque locations.
 Malta also offers many other qualities like: